1 hour 10 minutes

 Close up photo of pumpkin cake topped with nuts still in the baking dish.

-Pumpkin Pie Dump Cake Variations
+Rebecca’s Tips for the Best Pumpkin Pie Dump Cake

-Chocolate: Use your favorite chocolate cake mix instead of yellow cake mix for a pumpkin and chocolate mashup!
+• Try a chocolate version: Use your favorite chocolate cake mix instead of yellow cake mix for a pumpkin and chocolate mashup!

-Toffee: Sprinkle some Toffee Bits over the top of the cake before baking for a rich and salty twist.
+• Try a toffee crunch topping and sprinkle some Toffee Bits over the top of the cake before baking for a rich and salty twist.

-How to serve Pumpkin Crumb Cake
+How To Serve Pumpkin Crumb Cake

 This cake is best served warm.
 I like to let it sit for at least 20 to 30 minutes after it comes out of the oven.